Ingrīda Andriņa

 Ingrīda Andriņa (23 June 1944 – 17 September 2015) was a Latvian stage and film actress.

 Biography

 Born in Riga, Andriņa graduated from the All-Union State Institute of Cinematography in Moscow in 1967 and began working at the Latvian National Theatre.
-From 1966 she began appearing in films.
+From 1966, she began appearing in films.

-Andriņa is possibly best recalled internationally for her role as Agnes von Mönnikhusen in the 1969 Soviet Estonian language film Viimne reliikvia, directed by Grigori Kromanov.
+Andriņa is best possibly recalled internationally for her role as Agnes von Mönnikhusen in the 1969 Soviet Estonian language film Viimne reliikvia, directed by Grigori Kromanov.

-Throughout her film career, Andriņa performed in Latvian-, Russian-, Estonian-, Azerbaijani- and Georgian-language films.
+Throughout her film career, Andriņa performed in Latvian, Russian, Estonian, Azerbaijani, and Georgian-language films.
 Her last appearance was in the 2014 Latvian film Džimlai Rudis rallallā.

-Andriņa died unexpectedly in 2015 at the age of 71 and was interred at the Riga Forest Cemetery.
+Andriņa died unexpectedly in 2015 at the age of 71, and was interred at the Riga Forest Cemetery.